-Was pointed at this blog post via twitter about LevelDB, and decided to write a more complete response here.
+Was pointed at this blog post: Is LMDB a LevelDB Killer? via twitter about LevelDB, and decided to write a more complete response here.
 (Sorry, it’s just really hard to carry on a deep discussion or analysis only 140 characters at a time.)

 There were a few good questions raised, and some that seemed a bit too obvious, but I’ll just take things in order.